alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/venture_history.md

 - TVI's $1M into Microsoft for 5%.
 Owned 5% at IPO.
 - Benchmark's $3M into Ebay.
 - Kleiner Perkins' $XK into Genentech.
+- Fred Wilson when at Flat Iron invested in Geocities at a 20M pre-money, exited at $3.5B.